 Social Identity is most profoundly experienced in the context of place.
 Black students bussed into predominantly white schools in the 1970s understood this.
 Women holding board seats in Fortune 500 companies understand this.
 Disabled people living in rural locations understand this.
 Transgender people in the workplace understand this.

 University curriculum and the research experience of so many faculty reveal this intersection of identity and location.
 Here are but a few examples of dissertation topics that would provide rich, teachable content:

 At Lived Places Publishing we publish applied, concise course readings that help faculty illuminate the experience of social identity and the lived places we share.

 Lived Places Publishing is led by collection editors with deep experience as researchers and teachers in their area of expertise.
 Our collection editors guide our authors through the writing and publication process, always with an eye to creating accessible and insightful course-aligned readings.

 And at Lived Places Publishing, our mission is to foster open access, affordability, and broad accessibility though our library-first collection publishing model, which features:

-Our first set of 15 titles have published, and our first library collection of 40 titles is set for 2023, delivered with electronic interlibrary loan (ILL) rights, unlimited access, and no digital rights management (DRM) restrictions.
+Our first 25 titles have published in our library-friendly model, delivered with electronic interlibrary loan (ILL) rights, unlimited access, and no digital rights management (DRM) restrictions.